Benjamin-DAGUE/Private-Channel/README.md

 We opted for server-side decryption as a safeguard against brute force attacks, aided by a stringent ban list, and to facilitate the deletion of notes once their predetermined retention period expires.

 ## Channel
+When a user creates a new channel, the server receives a request.
+In response, the server generates a random 16-byte ID for the note using `System.Security.Cryptography.RandomNumberGenerator`.
+After creating the ID, the user is automatically redirected to the channel's page.

+Before initiating a connection, an asymmetric key pair is generated client side using RSA-OAEP.
+This key generation employs a 2048-bit modulus length and the SHA-256 hashing algorithm.
+While the private key remains securely stored in memory, the public key is sent to the server when the user tries to connect to the channel.

+The connection process involves a gRPC stream, which notifies users when another peer connects or disconnects.
+This system facilitates the exchange of public keys between peers.

+Every peer that connects generates a symmetric key known as the session key.
+This key is crafted using the AES-GCM algorithm and is encrypted with the public key of the recipient.
+This ensures that only the intended peer can decrypt the session key with their private key, making the communication secure.

+When sending a message, a peer encrypts the content using the session key.
+This encryption is combined with a unique, one-time-use 12-bit Initialization Vector (IV).
+The resulting encrypted message and the IV are then transmitted to the other peer.

+Upon joining a channel, peers immediately start receiving messages through a gRPC stream.
+When a message arrives, the peer first checks if a new session key accompanies it.
+If such a key is present, the peer decrypts this key using their private key, setting it as the active session key for further communications.
+Following this, the actual message is decrypted using the current session key.

+Channels use real end to end encryption and all cryptographic workload are done on peers devices.

 # Contributions
 This is my first open source project and I'm note used to it yet but feel free to contact me if you want to help or support this project!